This post may contain affiliate links. Please read our disclosure policy.

 Is it okay to eat eggplant that is brown inside?

-If you slice and eggplant and it is brown on the inside then we suggest you throw it out.
-Good eggplant shoulnt be brown and it should be more on the white side.
+If you slice an eggplant and it is brown inside, I suggest you throw it out.
+Good eggplant should not be brown, and it should be more on the white side.
 Darker colored seeds are fine.
-Sometimes eggplants that are frozen and thawed will have a slight yellowish tone to it which is fine.
+Sometimes eggplants that are frozen and thawed will have a slight yellowish tint, which is fine.

 Do you soak eggplant before cooking?

-For this recipe it is not necessary to soak the eggplant.
-Once the eggplant is sliced, you may set then on a flat surface, sprinkle a bit of salt over them, and allow moisture to sweat out of the eggplant.
-Same goes for the zucchini.
-Dab the excess moisture with a paper towl.
-This step is not necessary but optional.
+For this recipe, soaking the eggplant is not necessary.
+Once the eggplant is sliced, you may set them on a flat surface, sprinkle a bit of salt over them, and allow the moisture to sweat out of the eggplant.
+The same goes for the zucchini.
+Dab the excess moisture with a paper towel.
+This step is optional.

 Do you leave the skin on eggplant when you bake it?

 The skin of an eggplant is edible.
-Especially if the eggplants are small or medium in size.
-Once cooked they will be soft enough to eat.
-If the eggplant is quite large, chances are the skin will be tough.
-We did not peel the egglants or rhe zucchini for this baked egglant and zucchini dish.
+Especially if the eggplants are small or medium-sized.
+Once cooked, they will be soft enough to eat.
+If the eggplant is quite large, the skin will likely be tough.

 4.39 from 21 votes